-Information about awards and scholarships is available in the University of Alberta Awards Publication.
-A number of scholarship competitions are open to high school students who plan to study Engineering at the University.
-Students who are continuing in the Faculty may apply for various awards.
-In addition, a number of awards are made by Faculty or Department nomination.
-Awards and scholarships are awarded after the second, fourth, sixth, and eighth academic terms and require a student to carry a full course load.
-For University-wide award competitions, this is the course load calculated from \$\$74.2, 74.3, or 74.4 as appropriate.
+A number of scholarship competitions are open to high school students who plan to study Engineering at the University (see §30.2 through 30.9).
+Students who are continuing in the Faculty may apply for various awards (see §31 to 31.6).
+In addition, a number of awards are made by Faculty or Department nomination (see §31.7.18).
+Awards and scholarships are awarded based on the work of an academic session (two terms), in which a student has carried a full course load.
+For University-wide award competitions, this is the course load calculated from §\$74.2, 74.3, or 74.4 as appropriate.
 In the case of Faculty and Department awards, a full course load is defined as at least 35 units.
-Because of their course load requirements co-op students are not eligible for awards in the third year of their program.